Authors

 Rebecca Gordon

-Rebecca Gordon, a TomDispatch regular, teaches at the University of San Francisco.
-She is the author of American Nuremberg: The U.S. Officials Who Should Stand Trial for Post-9/11 War Crimes and is now at work on a new book on the history of torture in the United States.
+Rebecca Gordon, a TomDispatch regular, taught for many years in the philosophy department at the University of San Francisco.
+Now, semi-retired from teaching, she continues to be an activist in her faculty union.
+She is the author of Mainstreaming Torture, and American Nuremberg: The U.S. Officials Who Should Stand Trial for Post-9/11 War Crimes.

 Laura Gottesdiener